 Alcohol and Drug Education

 The University of South Carolina Upstate’s alcohol and drug policy follows the local, state and federal laws regarding alcohol and drugs.
 All students, faculty, staff and guests are viewed by USC Upstate as individually responsible and legally accountable for their actions regarding alcohol and illegal drugs.
 While enrolled at the University of South Carolina Upstate students are held to these standards with no regard to location.
-The alcohol and drug policy can be found on the policy and procedures page of the website.

 USC Upstate is committed to providing a safe and healthy environment for students, faculty, staff and visitors.